Getting ready to remortgage

 Rejected?
 Throwing yourself at the next lender's feet will only make it worse

-If you're rejected – FREEZE!
+If you're rejected for a remortgage – FREEZE!
 Don't automatically apply again with a different lender.
 Too many applications will mess up your credit score, so don't do it.
 Instead, the first thing to do is to check your credit file again.
 Could you have missed something?

 At all costs, avoid the rejection spiral.
 The nightmare example works like this: